realworldocaml/book/en/13-objects.md

 Object Oriented Programming
 ===========================

+_(yminsky: If we don't feel like these are
+"great" tools, maybe we shouldn't say it!)_

+_(yminsky: Maybe add first-class modules to the list below and drop compilation units (I didn't introduce the term in the modules section, and anyway, it seems like it's a slightly different kind of thing)_

+_(yminsky: I wonder if it's worth emphasizing what makes objects unique early on.
+I think of them as no better of an encapsulation tool than closures.
+What makes them unique in my mind is that they are some combination of lighter weight and more dynamic than the alternatives (modules, records of closures, etc.))_

+_(yminsky: I'm not sure where we should say it, but OCaml's object system is strikingly different from those that most people are used to.
+It would be nice if we could call those differences out clearly somewhere.
+The main difference I see is the fact that subtyping and inheritance are not tied together, and that subtyping is structural.)_

 We've already seen several tools that OCaml provides for organizing programs.
 There are compilation units, interfaces, modules, and functors.
 In addition to all of this, OCaml also support